Differences Between Selenium vs Cucumber

 |Plugins||In Selenium, Plugins works slower as compared to cucumber||In Cucumber, Plugins are faster than selenium|

-Selenium and Cucumber both are an open-source tool and free of cost.
+Selenium and Cucumber both are open-source tool and free of cost.
 They can be easily downloaded and readily available for use.
-Cucumber can be integrated with Selenium for the testing.
+Cucumber can be integrated with Selenium for testing.
 Both Selenium and Cucumber tools can be used for cross-browser web applications.
 Selenium and Cucumber scripts are easy to maintain and reuse for different platforms and languages.
-These are one of the best tools used in DevOps CICD process.
+These are some of the best tools used in the DevOps CICD process.

 Selenium is a very good tool used for functional testing across many companies.
-After learning selenium, it will make you both developer and tester as we need to develop scripts and do the testing according to the test cases and plans.
+It will make you both developer and tester after learning selenium as we need to develop scripts and do the testing according to the test cases and plans.
 Selenium is always the first choice for developers to build scripts and test applications.

 Automation is one of the core requirement in IT companies.
 Automation testing really helps the team to check the vulnerabilities more effectively and consistently.
-The daily reports are getting generated to check the progress which helps in quality of delivery and most importantly on-time delivery without any issues.
+The daily reports are getting generated to check the progress, which helps in the quality of delivery and, most importantly, on-time delivery without any issues.
 The above Selenium and Cucumber tools are helpful in achieving these primary things for any organization in functional areas.
 Each tool has its own strong areas.
 You need to get your requirements done and check which tool can be selected or best fit into your requirements.

 This been a useful guide to Differences Between Selenium vs Cucumber.
 Here we have discussed Selenium vs Cucumber head to head comparison, key difference along with infographics, and comparison table.
 You may also look at the following article to learn more –